• Skip to main content

 Home » Bread Recipes » Yeast Bread Recipes

-Homemade Whole Wheat Pretzel Knots just got a lot tastier with the addition of beer and dill weed.
+Whole Wheat and Beer Pretzel Knots are super tasty thanks to the addition of beer and dill.
 What's KNOT to love?

 Homemade soft pretzel knots just got a whole lot tastier with the addition of whole wheat flour, beer and dill weed.
 What's KNOT to love?